Fish Oil (Omega-3s)

 Magnesium is an essential mineral that is a cofactor for over 300 enzymes and is needed for the proper functioning of many systems, including the nervous system.
 A special form of magnesium called magnesium L-threonate is a highly bioavailable magnesium compound that could significantly increase brain levels of magnesium through dietary supplementation.

-A recent study published in the journal Neuron found that magnesium L-threonate enhanced different forms of learning and memory in both young and aged rats.
-The study found that magnesium L-threonate increased brain magnesium and boosted the number of connections between brain cells involved with memory functions.
+A recent study published in the journal Neuron found that a special form of magnesium (magnesium L-threonate) enhanced different forms of learning and memory in both young and aged rats.
+The study found that it increased brain magnesium levels and boosted the number of connections between brain cells involved with memory functions.
 Human trials are now underway.